-Finding someone to look after your children when you're busy can be a challenge, especially at short notice.
-Despite this it is important to make sure the choices you make do not leave yourself or your family at risk.
+Finding someone to look after your child when you're busy can be a challenge, especially at short notice.
+Despite this it is important to make sure the choices you make do not leave you or your family at risk.
 We have created this page to help you make informed choices about childcare and to ensure that the childcare you choose is the safest possible.

-Some services give the opportunity for parents/carers to advertise the fact that they are looking for childcare, either online or through other means.
+Alternatively, you may prefer to use a service that gives you the opportunity to advertise the fact that you are looking for childcare, either online or through other means.
 If you decide to advertise, it is important to be careful about how much personal information you share.